galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 > When executed, it will be echoed to a new history file called `Hello_output`
 >
 > ![](../../images/toolfactory_hello_demo_form.png)
-{: .details }
+{: .details}

-- The form is long and complicated because a new tool requires a lot of information.
+The form is long and complicated because a new tool requires a lot of information as outlined in the expandable box below.

-> ### {% icon details %} What information does the ToolFactory need to generate a tool ?
+> ### {% icon comment %} What information does the ToolFactory need to generate a tool ?
 >> In addition to an ID and name, a tool can have:
 >>> - Multiple dependencies - only Conda is currently supported.
 System utilities can be used assuming the target server exposes them to tools or they can be named as Conda dependencies to ensure they will always be available
 >>> - Argparse (named) or positional (ordered) style parameter passing at tool execution time.